TTaiN/cs122b-winter2017/WebContent/WEB-INF/Readme.txt

-Note: Due to the way Eclipse exports .WAR, all sources can be found with the .class files, in WEB-INF/classes.
+Note: Due to the way Eclipse exports .WAR, all sources (*.java files) can be found with the .class files, in WEB-INF/classes.

 -> Please change .war filename to Fabflix.war.